 - Reliability: result is noticeable immediately after the first procedure;

-- Efficiency: both Botox and Dysport block the connection of the brain with the sweat glands and as a result, secretion is significantly reduced;
+- Efficiency: Botox, Xeomin and Dysport block the connection of the brain with the sweat glands and as a result, secretion is significantly reduced;

 - Safety: in the absence of strict contraindications and thanks to tiny doses, treatment of hyperhidrosis with botulinum toxin doesn’t have a negative effect on the human body and general health;